hughrun/lette.rs/README.md

 The idea of `lette.rs` is to enable you to set-and-forget your static site setup and commands, and focus on writing great blog posts.

 This is basically the cleaner rustified version of [writenow](https://github.com/hughrun/writenow).
-Built for MacOS, probably works on n*x.
+Built for MacOS, works on n*x.
 Tested with Eleventy and Hugo, this is likely but not guaranteed to work with other static site generators.

 If you'd like functionality for your SSG added, or have identified a specific problem with Linux or BSD sysetms, please log an issue.